manovotny/rsync-generator/README.md

-node-backup
----
+# rsync-generator

-A node script to run or generate backups using rsync.
+> A node script to run or generate rsync scripts for backups.